Kerbalistic-coder/Lareata/README.md

  4. Enter Godot, and click "scan" in the sidebar to the right.
  5. Navigate to the Lareata folder you just moved, and select it.
  6. Click "Select Current Folder", and Lareata should be present in your project list.

+## In This Version
+In this version (ALPHA 0.2), we added:
+ - Simplex-noise based map generation (By @TheMowgliMan, or @kkidslogin on Scratch)
+ - Added more realistic player controller (By @NILL2021, or @ToastersUnited on Scratch)
+ - Added a Changelog (@TheMowgliMan) and added installation instructions (@TheMowgliMan)

+For more details see the changelog.